 4) Inline help

 Even with context-independent labels placed above the field, users may still become doubtful about certain fields if a set of basic questions aren’t answered.
 These doubts range from the very severe “What is being asked for?” (seen above), to privacy concerns “Why do you need it?”, to input formatting “How should I format the input?”.
 Unclear field labels remain one of the most important aspects of both mobile and desktop checkout form usability, alas, it is also one of the most neglected facets with 92% of top 100 desktop e-commerce sites still having room for improvement.
-For the 15+ most common pitfalls see Add Descriptions To Checkout Form Labels.
+For the 15+ most common pitfalls see Add Descriptions To Checkout Form Labels (92% Get It Wrong).

 Furthermore, in a mobile checkout, any descriptions, help and field clarifications, must be placed exactly where the doubt is likely to occur.
 Instructions placed at the top of the page proved to be of little value during testing as the subjects simply overlooked it (again due to the extreme lack of overview described in the introduction).
 This makes inline help such as click-based tooltips and form field descriptions vital.